Mariposa County Truck Accident Lawyers

 Can I Sue A Trucking Company After An Accident?

 Trucking companies have the duty of reasonable care to hire truckers with good records.
 They also must provide adequate training and maintain each vehicle regularly.
 In addition, they have to adhere to the hours of service that the government mandates for drivers.
-If they neglected any or all of these duties and it led to an accident, plaintiffs can sue them for compensation.
+If they neglected any or all of these duties and it led to an accident, plaintiffs may be able to sue them for compensation.

-If you’ve been in a truck accident, you can hold the trucking company accountable for your losses.
-Our truck accident attorneys in Mariposa County can help you seek damages for various hardships, including the ones listed above.
+If you’ve been in a truck accident, you may be able to hold the trucking company accountable for your losses.
+Our Mariposa County truck accident attorneys can help you seek damages for various financial losses and other hardships.

 Statute Of Limitations For Truck Accident Claims In Mariposa County